CSI is dedicated to providing resources and activities to aid teachers of K–12 classes in fulfilling curriculum requirements and making learning fun.

 For a powerpoint presentation to supplement this lesson click HERE.

-UNC CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
+CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
 Please see links below to real-time data sources in North Carolina that can be used in the classroom.

 - Division of Marine Fisheries Sampling Data – The North Carolina Division of Marine Fisheries provides online sampling data concerning water quality in North Carolina recreational waters.